xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 I am here to explain why the way we are developing the foundations of mathematics will make it a very cool subject again.
-(I said "again", became it was a very cool subject during 1910s and 1920s.)
+(I said "again", because it was a very cool subject during 1910s and 1920s.)

 ------